 If you’ve stuck with me this far, congratulations!
-This final post rounds up some odds and ends: a memoir, books that have expanded my horizons, or taught me something I didn’t know I didn’t know.
+This final post rounds up my top books from the decade with some odds and ends: a memoir, books that have expanded my horizons, or taught me something I didn’t know I didn’t know.
 Most of these I read on my Kindle through Overdrive, so I only had one physical copy of all the books listed here.
 I’m trying to not buy ALL THE BOOKS, okay people?
 Help me out.

 From food to murders to geography to wolves (YES we are going to talk about THOSE WOLVES again), these books took me by surprise in the most delightful way.

 “Save Me the Plums: My Gourmet Memoir” by Ruth Reichl

 Another Anne Bogel recommendation—this is a charming memoir from the editor of Gourmet Magazine.
 You get a little bit of everything in this book: recipes, insight into the publishing history, New York life glimpses.
 The chapter that took my breath away was the one on what it was like to be in New York during 9/11 and the harrowing days and weeks that followed.
 Really one of the most delightful books that I read all year.

 “Killers of the Flower Moon: The Osage Murders and the Birth of the FBI” by David Grann